anonymouscvpr/anonymous.github.io/README.md

+### Rebuttal Material: Gated Context Model with Embedded Priors for Deep Image Compression

 ## PSNR Result For Kodak
 We re-train our architecture using PSNR distortion and show our result can also outperform state-of-the-art algorithms.

-## More Result realeased
+## More Results Realeased
 We release more results on CLIC dataset(larger resolution).